Joan Solà i Cortassa: Biography

 He graduated in Classical Philology in 1965 at University of Barcelona and he got his PhD in Catalan Philology in 1970 at that same university.
 In 1977 he graduated with a master's degree in Linguistics at the University of Reading in England.

 He was a professor at various institutions of higher learning (such as the Universitat Autònoma de Barcelona) starting in 1965, and from 1984 onwards he was chair of Catalan language and literature at the Universitat de Barcelona.
 He was also a member of the Internacional Association of Catalan Language and Literature.
 He co-directed, with Jordi Mir, the creation of the Obres completes de Pompeu Fabra, as well as directing the project for the Gramàtica del català contemporani, and at the time of his death was contributing to the new normative grammar for the Institut d’Estudis Catalans, where he had been a member since 1999.
 He published a number of studies and almost a thousand newspaper articles, most of which were about subjects related to syntax or the history of the Catalan language.

 He died on 27 October 2010 in Barcelona at 70 years of age, and lay in repose at the historic Paranimf auditorium of the University of Barcelona the day after.
 In May 2011 his posthumous book L’última lliçó (The last lesson) was published, consisting of his public interventions during 2009, the year in which he received all of his major honors.

-His family donated Solà's private library to the CRAI Biblioteca de Lletres de la Universitat de Barcelona and his personal archive to the Biblioteca de Catalunya.
+His family donated Solà's private library to the CRAI Biblioteca de Lletres Universitat de Barcelona UB and his personal archive to the Biblioteca de Catalunya.